LabuzPawel/FuelStrat/README.md

 Application is creating a 'FCalcACC_data.json' at first start up.
 This file stores user data.

 Future plans:
-1. Add fuel tank capacity and maximum stint duration to calculations.
-2. More error handling.
+1. More error handling.
-3. Ability to move pit stop earlier/later in pit strategy
+2. Ability to move pit stop earlier/later in pit strategy
-4. Telemetry integration with ACC.
+3. Telemetry integration with ACC.